crcx/parable/REFERENCE.md

     string - string

+Remove leading whitespace from a string.

 ## trim-right

     string - string

+Remove trailing whitespace from a string.

 ## trim

     string - string

+Remove both leading and trailing whitespace from a string.

 ## *CURRENT-BUFFER

     N/A - Variable

+Variable.
+Holds a pointer to the current buffer.

 ## *BUFFER-OFFSET

     N/A - Variable

+Variable.
+Holds the current location in the buffer for reading/writing.

 ## current-buffer

     - pointer

+Return the current buffer.

 ## buffer-position

     - pointer number

+Return the current buffer slice and location.

 ## buffer-advance

     -

+Increment the buffer location index by 1.

 ## buffer-retreat

     -

+Decrement the buffer location index by 1.

 ## buffer-store-current

     value -

+Store the value into the current location in the buffer.
+Does not alter the location.

 ## buffer-fetch-current

     - value

+Fetch a value from the current location in the buffer.
+Does not alter the location.

 ## buffer-store

     value -

+Store the value into the current location in the buffer and increment the location.

 ## buffer-fetch

     - value

+Return the current value in the buffer and increment the location.

 ## buffer-store-retreat

     value -

+Store the value into the current location in the buffer and decrement the location.

 ## buffer-fetch-retreat

     - value

+Return the current value in the buffer and decrement the location.

 ## set-buffer

     pointer -

+Set the current buffer to the specified slice and set the current location to 0.

 ## buffer-store-items

     ... number -

+Store an arbitrary number of items into the current buffer.

 ## new-buffer

     -

+Create a new buffer.

 ## preserve-buffer

     pointer -

+Executes the specified quote while saving the current buffer and location.
+Restores the buffer and location after execution of the quote completes.

 ## named-buffer